 - Pumping schedule: fluids, fluids densities, volumes, rates, pauses (dropping plugs, etc.), time stage and time total.

-- Displacement volume strategy: with reference to the shoe track volume (e.g., 50% shoe track volume), pump-till-bump, etc.
+- Displacement volume strategy: concerning the shoe track volume (e.g., 50% shoe track volume), pump-till-bump, etc.

 - Post-pumping tasks: Check returns, WOC, Pressure testing – when, and to what pressure.

-- Contingency plan has to be specific for each job conditions and its associated risks
+- The contingency plan has to be specific for each set of job conditions and its associated risks.

-This is in my opinion an aceptable minimun content for a cementing proposal.
+This list is, in my opinion, an acceptable minimum content for a well-cementing proposal.

 Based on your experience, What would you add or remove?